Globox1997/DungeonZ/README.md

 }
 ```

 Make sure your first structure piece (`"dungeon_structure_pool_id"`) has a jigsaw block named `dungeonz:spawn`.
 This is the block where the player will teleport to.
+To add information about your dungeon add `"dungeon.your_dungeon_type.description.1":"..."` (add up to 9 lines) translations keys at your lang file.

 An example part for the overworld structure which leads to the dungeon: